uvipen/Super-mario-bros-PPO-pytorch/README.md

 **Note**: There is a bug for rendering when using docker.
 Therefore, when you train or test by using docker, please comment line `env.render()` on script **src/process.py** for training or **test.py** for test.
 Then, you will not be able to see the window pop up for visualization anymore.
 But it is not a big problem, since the training process will still run, and the test process will end up with an output mp4 file for visualization

-## Why there are still 3 levels missing?
+## Why there is still level 8-4 missing?

 In world 4-4, 7-4 and 8-4, map consists of puzzles where the player must choose the correct the path in order to move forward.
 If you choose a wrong path, you have to go through path you visited again.
-That's why my agent at the moment can not complete these 3 levels
+With some hardcore setting for the environment, the first 2 levels are solved.
+But the last level has not been solved yet.